 Our preschools feature the following types of the classrooms:

-- Integrated Classes: classrooms in which students with disabilities have the opportunity to learn alongside their typically-developing peers
+- Integrated Classes: classrooms in which students with disabilities have the opportunity to learn alongside their typically-developing peers, (available at Howard Haber Early Learning Center only)

 In the preschools, students have access to Related Services to address individual deficits and needs.
 Related Services are provided on the recommendations of the child’s Committee on Preschool Education (CPSE) and noted on his or her IFSP.